 - 1. What are the various jobs that Shauzia does?
 What must she buy with some of her money?
 What does she do with the rest of it? - 2.
-What does "Each night, she was a little bit closer to the sea" (page 50) mean? - 3.
-What would Shauzia's life be like if she didn't have Jasper?
+What does "Each night, she was a little bit closer to the sea" (page 45) mean? - 3.
+What would Shauzia's life be like if she didn't have Jasper? - 4.
+What challenges and dangers does Shauzia face by living on the streets?
+Imagine yourself in that position how would you feel?
+How would you cope?